woocommerce/woocommerce/tools/code-analyzer/README.md

 Here is an example `analyzer` command:

-`pnpm run analyzer -- lint "release/6.8" "6.8.0" -b=release/6.7`
+`pnpm run analyzer lint -- "release/6.8" "6.8.0" -b=release/6.7`

 In this command we compare the `release/6.7` and `release/6.8` branches to find differences, and we're looking for changes introduced since `6.8.0` (using the `@since` tag).

 To find out more about the other arguments to the command you can run `pnpm run analyzer -- --help`

-2. `major_minor`.
+2. `major-minor`.
 This simple CLI tool gives you the latest `.0` major/minor released version of a plugin's mainfile based on Woo release conventions.

-Here is an example `major_minor` command:
+Here is an example `major-minor` command:

-`pnpm run analyzer -- major-minor "release/6.8" "plugins/woocommerce/woocommerce.php"`
+`pnpm run analyzer major-minor -- "release/6.8" "plugins/woocommerce/woocommerce.php"`

 In this command we checkout the branch `release/6.8` and check the version of the woocommerce.php mainfile located at the path passed.
 Note that at the time of writing the main file in this particular branch reports `6.8.1` so the output of this command is `6.8.0`.